DayoSamuel/Experimentation-on-Online-Retail-Data-using-two-clustering-Algorithms-to-discover-distinct-groups.-/README.md

-# Experimentation-on-Online-Retail-Data-using-two-clustering-Algorithms-to-discover-distinct-groups.-
+# Experimentation on Online Retail Data using two clustering Algorithms to discover distinct groups.
-Experimentation on Online Retail Data using two clustering Algorithms to discover distinct groups.
+The goal of this research was to use clustering analysis to identify distinct groups of customers in an online retail database, with the purpose of creating targeted marketing campaigns.
+To achieve this, I applied two different clustering algorithms and compared their results in order to make the best decision.
+The scikit-learn implementation of K-means and DBSCAN was used to determine the optimal number of clusters through the elbow method.
+Additionally, I utilized principal component analysis (PCA) to reduce the dimensionality of the data, allowing for the visualization of the clustering results on higher dimensional datasets.